-Post pandemic, a focus for all Scottish schools is to improve attendance.
-Hence, attendance is a priority within our School Improvement plan 22/23.
+A focus for all Scottish schools is to improve attendance.
 Our target being that all pupils attend for at least 95% of the session.
 Your child's attendance rate will be sent home in Dec, March and June.

 Absences will normally fall under two categories - authorised or unauthorised absence.
 In cases where your child is unable to attend school parents are asked to follow these guidelines:-